Open-UAS/Open-UAS.github.io/docs/Manufacturing/CuraSetup.md

 \* For example, type printing temperature to see the printing temperature-related settings.

 This is the standard setup of the Cura Lulzbot edition.
 From this point, you should be able to open an STL file of a model and print.
-There are more specialized settings for different types of parts that can be used but are more in depth and will be revised at another document.
+There are more specialized settings for different types of parts that can be used but are more in depth and will be revised in another document.